Dragon8824/Stair-Climbing-Robot/README.md

 # Stair-Climbing-Robot
-repository for a stair climbing robot that was created for a school project
+repository for a stair climbing robot that was created for a school project using an arduino

 this wouldnt be possible without many other libraries from this site, which I will link below